 The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.

 INTERNSHIPS & OPPORTUNITIES The Theatre Arts department constantly receives news of internships in every aspect of theatre, including design and production.
-Theatre students have recently interned with the prestigious Utah Shakespeare Festival, with the Goodman Theatre in Chicago, and with the Berkeley Rep in California.
-These internships offer students opportunities to make contacts within the industry and to experience first-hand the use of their education in the professional theatre.
+Theatre students have recently interned with the Utah Shakespeare Festival, the Goodman Theatre in Chicago, and the Berkeley Rep in California.

 CAREER OPTIONS Typical career paths for theatre arts graduates include regional theatre, teaching, TV and film.
 Many find employment in the design and creation of lighting, costumes, and sets for professional companies in these fields.
 Recent graduates have gone on to work in Chicago, Minneapolis, New York, and Los Angeles.
 A number also have entered and completed graduate programs throughout the country.